Materials

 Organic cotton and regular cotton

-The fabric cotton comes from the seed hairs of the cotton plant, a mallow plant.
-There are about 21-50 species in subtropical and tropical weather regions.
-The textile is considered to be skin-friendly and hygienic, as it can be washed very hot without being dyed.
-Besides textiles, cotton is also used for paper, nets and fillers.
-Findings indicate that we have been processing and using the raw material for 9000 years next .
-Particularly practical: untreated, cotton is coated with a layer of wax and is therefore water-repellent.
-Until the industrial revolution, cotton, like silk, was considered a luxury good, as it was very time-consuming to process the raw material into a cotton textile by hand.
-Rounded up, half a kilo of cotton took 13 working days to produce at that time.
+Cotton comes from the seed hairs of the cotton plant, a mallow plant.
+There are around 21-50 species in subtropical and tropical climates.
+The textile is considered skin-friendly and hygienic, as it can be washed very hot without being dyed.
+In addition to textiles, cotton is also used for paper, nets and fillers.
+Findings indicate that we have been processing and using this raw material for 9000 years next .
+Particularly practical: untreated cotton is coated with a layer of wax and is therefore water-repellent.
+Until the industrial revolution, cotton, like silk, was considered a luxury good, as it was very time-consuming to process the raw material into cotton textiles by hand.
+Rounded up, half a kilo of cotton took 13 working days to produce back then.

 The difference between organic cotton and normal cotton lies in the production process.
 Organic cotton is produced without pesticides and fertilizers.
-Other important like points such as soil fertility, water pollution and working conditions are also taken into account.
+Other important aspects such as soil fertility, water pollution and working conditions are also taken into account.

-This is what we like about the material: we appreciate in cotton that it is a pure natural fiber and always try to find an organic cotton manufacturer.
+What we like about the material: We appreciate the fact that cotton is a pure natural fiber and always try to find an organic cotton manufacturer.

 Bio-based Grilamid